 I am a lioness….
 So are you.
 If she’s not there yet, wake her up!
 Yes, you can, and you will.

-If you need me or my advice, let me know, I will be honored to help you.
 We mums must stick together and help each other.
 I am writing this for you, the sleeping one….
 Wish I knew this from the start.
 We sometimes learn the hard way.
 Or maybe all things happen for a reason.

 Motherhood changes us.